mdn/content/files/en-us/web/css/css_flexible_box_layout/basic_concepts_of_flexbox/index.md

 ## Properties applied to flex items

-To control the inline-size of each flex item, we target them directl via three properties:
+To control the inline-size of each flex item, we target them directly via three properties:

 - {{cssxref("flex-grow")}}
 - {{cssxref("flex-shrink")}}
 - {{cssxref("flex-basis")}}

-We will take a brief look at these properties in this overview, and you can gain a fuller understanding in the guide [Controlling ratios of flex items on the main axis](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Controlling_ratios_of_flex_items_along_the_main_axis).
+We will take a brief look at these properties below, but if you want more comprehensive information, take a look at the [Controlling ratios of flex items on the main axis](/en-US/docs/Web/CSS/CSS_flexible_box_layout/Controlling_ratios_of_flex_items_along_the_main_axis) guide.

 Before we can make sense of these properties we need to consider the concept of **available space**.
 What we are doing when we change the value of these flex properties is to change the way that available space is distributed amongst our items.
 This concept of available space is also important when we come to look at aligning items.